tz33cu/tz33cu.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: "tzstats lab @ Columbia"
+title: "TZstats Lab @ Columbia"
 date: 2022-10-24
 type: landing